 The destination is not important, the journey is.
 There is no geographical or temporal setting.
 It is in a dimension of sacred space and parenthetical time.

 Bakhtin associates the carnival with the vulgar comic genres and favors “the people.”
 “Utang ni Tatang” is vulgar comedy, which is disconcerting to some critics because Jon Red is supposed to be an “artistic director”.
-Raymond Red won the Cannes Film Festival for “Anino”.
+His brother Raymond Red won the Cannes Film Festival’s Palm D’or of Short Films for “Anino”.
 Many expected Jon Red’s film to be “pang-award”, too.
 To the critics’ chagrin, Jon Red’s film is just another vulgar comedy.
 The critics seem to forget that the reason for the durability of comedians like Dolphy, the late Chiquito, Tito, Vic, Joey and others, may be because the vulgar comic genre is close to the hearts of many Filipino filmgoers.

 While the film disappointed the critics, it also did not attract the masses.
 Perhaps the reason for this is that the film was perceived by the masses as an “art film” which made them shy away from it.
 The film was touted as an “independent film”.
 Also, the director (Jon Red) and the cast (Joel Torre and Ronnie Lazaro) are all associated with “artsy” films.